quantiota/AI-Agent-Farm/doc/README.md

 This folder contains detailed information on the setup and configuration of the microservers, GPU servers, switches, and backup systems, as well as instructions for managing the various software tools used in the AI Agent Farm.

-The documentation also includes troubleshooting guides, best practices, and other resources to help ensure the smooth and efficient operation of the AI Agent Farm.
+The documentation also includes specifications for defining the tasks that can be performed by the AI Agent Lab.